hhoppe/Mesh-processing-library/README.md

 - <em>progressive simplicial complexes</em>
 <!-- - <em>optimized mesh traversal</em> (for transparent vertex caching) -->

-The source code has been updated to modern C++ style and supports cross-platform use.
+The source code has been updated to modern C++ style and for cross-platform use.

 ## Requirements / dependencies